tinymce/tinymce-docs/migration-from-4x.md

 <script src="{{ site.cdnurl }}" referrerpolicy="origin"></script>
 ```

-To information on using the latest development and testing builds, see the [Cloud deployment guide - Specify editor & plugin versions]({{site.baseurl}}/cloud-deployment-guide/editor-plugin-version/).
+For information on using the latest development and testing builds, see: [Cloud deployment guide - Specify editor & plugin versions]({{site.baseurl}}/cloud-deployment-guide/editor-plugin-version/).

-### Editor: Changes to Methods
+### Editor: Changes to API Methods

-* All TinyMCE 4 methods for creating UI components have been removed.
+* All TinyMCE 4 API methods for creating UI components have been removed.
 New methods have been added for TinyMCE 5.
 For information on creating and customizing UI components, see: [User interface components]({{site.baseurl}}/ui-components/).
 * No core editor methods were removed (such as: `tinymce`, `editor`, `selection`, and `on()`).